MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 ms.custom: devx-track-js, devx-track-ts, contoso-real-estate
 ---

-# Solution set for Contoso real estate
+# Packaged solutions for Contoso real estate

 This reference architecture contains the components for building enterprise-grade modern composable frontends (or micro-frontends) and cloud-native applications.
 It's a collection of best practices, architecture patterns, and functional components that can be used to build and deploy modern JavaScript applications to Azure.

 :::image type="content" source="./media/contoso-real-estate/e2e-full-horizontal-architecture.png" lightbox="./media/contoso-real-estate/e2e-full-horizontal-architecture.png" alt-text="Diagram showing cloud architecture of Contoso real estate with Hero services on the left and the complete interaction of the services on the right.":::

+The following packages are listed in order of learning priority.

-## Scenario 1: The blog
+## Package: The blog with Container Apps and Azure Database for PostgreSQL

-This scenario provides data authoring and storing capabilities for both vertical micro-frontend applications (Blog and Portal).
+This package provides data authoring and storing capabilities for both vertical micro-frontend applications (Blog and Portal).
 We enable these capabilities, via the implementation of a Headless CMS, powered by Strapi.

 :::image type="content" source="./media/contoso-real-estate/scenario-1-blog-cms-api.png" alt-text="Architectural diagram of the blog client and API scenario.":::